KpihX/youTodo/README.md

 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

 The `npm run` command will list all of the scripts available to run for this project.

+[1]

+If you want to recreate the project just delete everything apart app.jdl, then run `jhipster` (in the shell) and choose your configurations options (MySQL for the database, React for the front-end).
+Finally go in the folder created by Jhipster, put the app.jdl file inside and run (while being in this folder) the shell command `jhipster import-jdl app.jdl`, to recreate the project strcuture.
+And you'll now have th follow the configuration from the point [0] to [1]

 ### PWA Support